 Perhaps Amazon had foreseen something ahead of countless other brands that thrived in e-commerce.
 But it took the COVID-19 pandemic to reveal the extent of this potential.

 Fast Forward to 2020

-The first two quarters of 2020 were a steady stream of bad news about retail brands that collapsed during the pandemic and were forced to file for bankruptcy protection.
+The first two quarters of 2020 featured a steady stream of bad news about retail.
+Global brands collapsed during the pandemic and were forced to file for bankruptcy protection.

 Neiman Marcus.
 JCPenney.
 J. Crew.
 GNC.
 Brooks Brothers.

 In June 2020, European retail giant Inditex announced it would close over 1,200 stores worldwide as their first quarter sales went down 44 percent between February and April 2020.
 To counter these losses, it would bring its flagship brands, which include Zara, Bershka, Pull & Bear, and Massimo Dutti, online and use omnichannel.

 While many brands, unready for digital and e-commerce, languished during the pandemic, Inditex applied omnichannel and saw digital sales grow by 74 percent in the first half of 2020.
 Inditex also reported it had reached one million online orders in one day some time before September.